chuynh18/project01/README.md

-# [Trail Mixed- Web app for Local Hiking Information]
+# Trail Mixed- Web app for Local Hiking Information

 ## Description
-Trail Mixed is website application made for hiking information.
+Trail Mixed is a website application made for hiking information.
 The application provides a variety of essential information needed to prepare for your hiking activities including:
 * location
 * weather
 * camping reservations